michael-slota/exponential-extraction/README.md

 Each file is expected to contain:

-- A first column with delay values in ns (typically exported from XEPR measurement files)
+- A first column with delay values in ns, typically exported from XEPR measurement files
-- A second column with complex-valued echo data using `i` notation, for example `418568.71+90376.138i`.
+- A second column with complex-valued echo data using `i` notation, for example `418568.71+90376.138i`
-- The program does not account for unphased data.
-Please use phased data, where the majority of the signal is in the real part.
+- Phased data, where the majority of the signal is in the real part

 Example: